-Heather’s newest play, Noura, just won Williamstown’s prestigious Weissberger Award.
-Noura came out of three years of workshops with Arab American women living in New York City where Heather explored the themes of identity and belonging through her personal narrative initiative titled Places of Pilgrimage.
-In response to the participants’ many harrowing stories of leaving home, Heather shared with them Ibsen's A Doll's House.
+Heather’s newest play, NOURA, just won Williamstown’s prestigious Weissberger Award.
+NOURA, came out of three years of workshops with Arab American women living in New York City where Heather explored the themes of identity and belonging through her personal narrative initiative titled Places of Pilgrimage.
+In response to the participants many harrowing stories of leaving home, Heather shared with them Ibsen's A Doll's House.
 Provoked by the play’s iconic character, Raffo’s workshop provided a rare opportunity for these women to instead discuss contemporary challenges facing modern woman who must bridge family and culture, America and the Middle East.
-Noura was then developed at Georgetown University’s LAB for Global Performance and Politics with refugee and Middle East policy experts.
-Further workshops were supported by The McCarter Theatre, Epic Theatre Ensemble and our nation’s first Arab American Museum in Dearborn, MI.
-Noura will receive its world premiere at the Shakespeare Theatre in D.C. in February 2018 before it travels to the Middle East for production in Abu Dhabi.
-Noura was presented at Playwrights Horizons in December 2018.
+NOURA was then developed at Georgetown University’s LAB for Global Performance and Politics with refugee and Middle East policy experts.
+Further workshops were supported by The McCarter Theater, Epic Theater Ensemble and our nation’s first Arab American Museum in Dearborn, MI.
+NOURA will receive it’s world premiere at the Shakespeare Theater in D.C. in February 2018 before it travels to the Middle East for production in Abu Dhabi.
+NOURA was presented at Playwrights Horizons in December 2018.